awsdocs/aws-config-developer-guide/doc_source/recommended-iam-permissions-using-aws-config-console-cli.md

 ## Read\-only access<a name="read-only-config-permission"></a>

 The following example shows a AWS managed policy, `AWSConfigUserAccess` that grants read\-only access to AWS Config\.
-The policy also grants permission to read objects in Amazon S3 buckets, but not create or delete them\.

 ```
 {